leverj/api/source/index.html.md

 Url parameters are denoted by prepending a colon:

 ```
-/contract/:symbol/order/:orderid
+/contract/:symbol/order/:uuid
 ```

-The parameters `:symbol` and `:orderid` need to be filled in when making a REST call to server.
+The parameters `:symbol` and `:uuid` need to be filled in when making a REST call to server.
 To get a specific order with id `123e4567-e89b-12d3-a456-426655440000` of contract `BTCUSDW`, the actual url would be

 ```